The minor consists of a minimum of 6 full courses (or the equivalent).

 Visit the Cognitive Sciences webpage for more information.

-Students wishing to complete the Cognitive Science minor should consult with a member of the curricular committee and complete the Minor Add or Drop form.
+Students wishing to complete the cognitive sciences minor should consult with a member of the curricular committee and complete the Interdivisional or Arts & Sciences Minor form.
 The form requires the signature of the committee chair.

 See the full list of Cognitive Science Curricular Committee Members